Command center: Canada

-Serbia

-Joint Operations Command (JOC) is the organizational unit of the Serbian Armed Forces directly subordinated to the General Staff of the Armed Forces.
-The main duty of the Command is to conduct operational command over the Armed Forces.
-The Operations Command has a flexible formation, which is expanded by the representatives of other organizational units of the General Staff, and, if there is a need, operational level commands.
-In peacetime, the commander of the Joint Operations Command is at the same time Deputy of Serbian Armed Forces General Staff.

 United Kingdom

 Constructed in 1938, the Cabinet War Rooms were used extensively by Sir Winston Churchill during the Second World War.

 United States

 A Command and Control Center is a specialized type of command center operated by a government or municipal agency 24 hours a day, 7 days a week.
 Various branches of the U.S. Military such as the U.S Coast Guard and the U.S. Navy have command and control centers.

 They are also common in many large correctional facilities.
 A Command and Control Center operates as the agency's dispatch center, surveillance monitoring center, coordination office, and alarm monitoring center all in one.

 Command and control centers are not staffed by high-level officials but rather by highly skilled technical staff.
 When a serious incident occurs the staff will notify the agency's higher level officials.

 In service businesses

 A command center enables the real-time visibility and management of an entire service operation.
 Similar to an air traffic control center, a command center allows organizations to view the status of global service calls, service technicians, and service parts on a single screen.
 In addition, customer commitments or service level agreements (SLAs) that have been made can also be programmed into the command center and monitored to ensure all are met and customers are satisfied.

 A command center is well suited for industries where coordinating field service (people, equipment, parts, and tools) is critical.
 Some examples: